 Virgin Islands are characterized by a mountainous, rugged and hilly terrain and the area experiences occasional earthquakes from time to time.
 Recently, the Virgin Islands have been characterized by hurricanes and frequent floods and severe droughts.
-Saint Croix is the largest Island on Virgin Islands.
-The more relaxed by stunningly beautiful island of Saint John houses a tiny town, several resorts and the Virgin Islands National Park that covers almost two thirds of the territory.
-The most populated and liveliest island is Saint Thomas which as serves as the capital.
-Notable holidays observed in Virgin Islands are the Transfer Day when US gained control of the territory from Denmark and the Emancipation Day.
+Saint Croix is the largest Island on the Virgin Islands.
+The more relaxed by the stunningly beautiful island of Saint John houses a tiny town, several resorts and the Virgin Islands National Park that covers almost two-thirds of the territory.
+The most populated and liveliest island is Saint Thomas which serves as the capital.
+Notable holidays observed in the Virgin Islands are the Transfer Day when the US gained control of the territory from Denmark and Emancipation Day.